Radon Testing

 What are the steps for testing radon?

 Radon is measured in units called picocuries.
-Federal and State mandates that remediation should be performed if radon is above 4 pCi/L.
+Federal and State laws mandate that remediation should be performed if radon is above 4 pCi/L.

 All results independently verified by: